Spring Allergies: How to Prepare for a High Allergy Season

 • Since allergies are an immune response and most of your immune system lives in your gut, supporting your gut health is also key to reducing allergy symptoms.

-If you’re like most of us, the thought of mild weather and weekend picnics has been on your mind since mid-February.
-Now, the trees are blooming and one of the most beautiful seasons of the year is in full swing.
+If you’re like most of us, the thought of mild weather and weekend picnics has been on your mind since mid-January.
+Soon though, the trees will be blooming as one of the most beautiful seasons of the year gets into full swing.

 But for allergy sufferers, spring is not quite so enchanting.
 Stubborn symptoms like sneezing, post-nasal drip, headaches, and itchy eyes keep you from enjoying the fresh air and the beauty of the season.